kishkumar96/geoprocessing/website/docs/api/geoprocessing/functions/roundDecimal.md

    options): number
 ```

-Rounds a number to a fixed precision
+Rounds number to a fixed number of decimals

 ## Parameters